bplmaps/lmec-main-site/content/donate.md

 <a class="btn btn-outline-primary" href="https://mapsbpl.thankyou4caring.org/">Donate here</a>

-_Please note that the Leventhal Map & Education Center is an independent nonprofit dependent on your generous support.
-We are a separate entity from the Boston Public Library Fund or the Associates of the Boston Public Library._
+_Please note that the Leventhal Map & Education Center is an independent nonprofit in a longstanding partnership with the Boston Public Library, and we are dependent on your generous support.
+We are a separate entity from the Boston Public Library Fund and the Associates of the Boston Public Library._

 ## Gifts of collections